SwapnilAryan97/kubernetes-commands/README.md

 ```bash
 kubectl apply -f mongo-secrets.yaml
 ```

 ---

-## Retrieving Additional Information
+## 9. Retrieving Deployment Information <a name="retrieving-information"></a>

-To retrieve the detailed YAML for a deployment:
+To retrieve and output the YAML of an existing deployment:

 ```bash
 kubectl get deployment <deployment-name> -o yaml > <output-file.yaml>